 Click here for an informal survey on unmanned warfare, your participation is appreciated.
 If you have already taken the survey, provided

-Draft findings in my report so far, many of which you’ll find are in direct opposition to Ron Arkin “ethical controls” report above:
+The draft findings so far, many of which you’ll find are in direct opposition to Ron Arkin “ethical controls” report above, are:

 1. Robots reduce the perceived cost of war and may result in increased kinetic action to defend the national interest.
 Robots may be used like President Clinton’s lobbed cruise missiles against Afghanistan and Sudan.
 They also be used to facilitate a more expeditionary foreign policy with less public and Congressional oversight.
 To some, the value of private security contractors will pale in comparison to that of robots.

 2. Robots may reduce local perceptions of US commitment and valuation of the mission.
 If the US isn’t willing to risk our own soldiers, do we value our people more than local lives?
 Is the

 3. Robots reduce or remove the human from the last three feet of engagement and with it opportunities to build trust and understanding, as well as gain local intel and get a “feel” for the street (mapping the human terrain).
 There’s a reason why urban US police departments put cops on foot patrol and bikes.
 There is an analogy here with the difference of armored Humvees / MRAPs and Jeeps: the latter forces a connection / dialogue with locals.
 FM3-24 highlights the problem of too much defensive posturing.
 In American run detention centers in Iraq, General Stone noted the importance of skilled human contact with prisoners and not a sterilized warehouse run by robots replacing untrained personnel.
 Noteworthy is this anecdotal measurement of engaging “hearts and minds.”